 An upper limit on acceleration is set in the controller to protect the robot.
 The robot will not exceed this limit even if you enter a value larger than the upper limit.
+In such a case, the robot will operate at the upper limit.
 Values of 0 or less are taken as 1.